-In accordance with the requirements of the Child, Youth and Family Services Act, 2017, the Durham Children’s Aid Society maintains confidentiality and protects the privacy and security of personal information we hold about the children, youth and families we work with.
+In accordance with the requirements of the Child, Youth and Family Services Act, we maintain confidentiality and protect the privacy and security of personal information we hold about the children, youth and families with whom we work.

-Our collection and use of personal information is done in accordance with the Child, Youth and Family Services Act, 2017.
+Our collection and use of personal information is done in accordance with the Child, Youth and Family Services Act.

 We collect and use personal information to: